 There is a scenario where a pre-existing condition can prevent you from receiving workers’ compensation benefits.
 Let’s say your employer asked about any previous injuries when you were hired.
 If you were truthful about your previous back injury, then you may still be entitled to workers’ compensation benefits.

 But if you intentionally misrepresented your previous injury – you said, “No, I have not suffered any previous back injuries” – then the employer may deny your claim.
-That’s why it’s important to be truthful if a potential employer asks you about any pre-existing conditions when you’re hired.
+That’s why an Atlanta workers’ compensation attorney will advise you that it’s important to be truthful if a potential employer asks you about any pre-existing conditions when you’re hired.

 Atlanta Pre-Existing Conditions Lawyer Near Me (404) 888-8888